 The HHS further clarified that tracking technologies aren’t limited to cookies.
 In fact, it can be any range of technologies that collect and analyze users’ personal information, such as “web beacons or tracking pixels, session replay scripts, and fingerprinting scripts.”

-Tracking technologies may track and collect users’ device IDs, geo-location, or advertising IDs when used in a mobile application.
+When used in a mobile application, tracking technologies may track and collect users’ device IDs, geolocation, or advertising IDs.
 Based on the collected information, the insights may enable the app owner or any third parties, such as advertisers, to create individual user profiles and send targeted advertisements to data subjects.

 Compliance Obligations under HIPAA Guidance

 The Health Insurance Portability and Accountability Act (HIPAA) Guidance applies to HIPAA-covered entities and business associates (regulated entities).
-Online tracking technologies can collect different health data types, including Protected Health Information (PHI) and Individually Identifiable Health Information (IIHI) that an individual provides when they use regulated entities’ websites or mobile apps.
+Online tracking technologies can collect different types of health data, including Protected Health Information (PHI) and Individually Identifiable Health Information (IIHI), that an individual provides when they use regulated entities’ websites or mobile apps.

-Protected health information (PHI), on the other hand, is the IIHI that is transmitted by electronic media, maintained by electronic media, or transmitted or maintained in any other form or medium.
-It should be noted here that all IIHI is generally PHI, even if the individual does not have an existing relationship with the regulated entity because of the reason that the information connects the individual to the regulated entity.
+On the other hand, protected health information (PHI) is IIHI transmitted by electronic media, maintained by electronic media, or transmitted or maintained in any other form or medium.
+It should be noted here that all IIHI is generally PHI, even if the individual does not have an existing relationship with the regulated entity because the information connects the individual to the regulated entity.

 The Guidance clarifies that regulated entities must not use tracking technologies in a manner that results in an impermissible disclosure of PHI to tracking technology vendors or any other violations of the HIPAA Rules.
 Before disclosing PHI to tracking technology vendors, regulated entities that use tracking technologies are required to ensure the following:

-- Establish a BAA with the tracking technology vendor if it meets the definition of a business associate.
-The BAA must specify the vendor’s permitted and required uses and disclosures of the PHI as well as ensure that the vendor will safeguard the PHI and report any notifiable security breaches concerning the PHI to the regulated entity.
+2. If the tracking technology vendor meets the definition of a business associate, establish a BAA with it.
+The BAA must specify the vendor’s permitted and required uses and disclosures of the PHI and ensure that the vendor will safeguard the PHI and report any notifiable security breaches concerning the PHI to the regulated entity.

-- Ensure all disclosures of PHI to tracking technology vendors are specifically permitted by HIPAA Privacy Rule.
+3. Ensure all disclosures of PHI to tracking technology vendors are specifically permitted by the HIPAA Privacy Rule.

-- Obtain individuals’ authorizations in cases where the regulated entity does not create a business associate relationship with the tracking technology vendor or in the absence of an applicable Privacy Rule permission under HIPAA.
-Individuals’ authorizations must be HIPAA compliant - a privacy policy/notice, terms and conditions, or a cookie consent banner on the website is not sufficient as these do not constitute valid HIPAA authorizations.
+4. Obtain individuals’ authorizations in cases where the regulated entity does not create a business associate relationship with the tracking technology vendor or in the absence of an applicable Privacy Rule permission under HIPAA.
+Individuals’ authorizations must be HIPAA compliant - a privacy policy/notice, terms and conditions, or a cookie consent banner on the website is insufficient as these do not constitute valid HIPAA authorizations.

-The HHS recognizes that HIPAA-covered entities use tracking technologies on user-authenticated as well as on unauthenticated web pages as well as on mobile applications.
+The HHS recognizes that HIPAA-covered entities use tracking technologies on user-authenticated, unauthenticated web pages and mobile applications.

 For User-Authenticated Web Pages

 User-authenticated web pages on a regulated entity’s website are accessible after users log in to use the service further, such as logging into a web-based platform to check personal medical history or schedule appointments with a healthcare consultant.
-These webpages have tracking technologies enabled, allowing them to track and collect the PHI of users, such as their medical record number, IP address, appointment schedule, and similar identifying health information.
+These webpages have tracking technologies enabled, allowing them to track and collect users' PHI, such as their medical record number, IP address, appointment schedule, and similar identifying health information.

 In such cases, the regulated entity must ensure that PHI is used and disclosed in compliance with the HIPAA Privacy Rules and that the electronic PHI is protected and secured in accordance with the HIPAA Security Rule.